 I’m mad at you for leaving me here, alone.
-I’m mad at you because you made a really fucking poor choice, a choice that will continuously impact me, our parents, and people you knew for the rest of our lives.
+I’m mad at you because of that one, single poor choice you made that resulted in the end of your life.
+That choice that has left an indelible scar in the lives of me, our parents, and the people you knew.
+Forever.

 I’m mad because after you died, there was tremendous sadness.
 I’m mad at you because after seeing the outpouring of grief over your life, I at a very young age came to the conclusion the wrong Maher child died.
 Sometimes, I still feel this way.

 I’m mad at you because you will not gift me nieces or nephews.
-I’m mad at you because we will not grow up to be next door neighbors in a cul-de-sac, like you dreamed about.
-I’m mad because you won’t be the maid of honor at my wedding, a role that you voluntarily asked me to fill when I was sixteen.
+I’m mad at you because we will not grow up to be next door neighbors in a cul-de-sac, as you had planned for us.
+I’m mad because when I was sixteen, you adamantly volunteered yourself to be the maid of honor at my wedding, and it’s a promise that you broke in death.
 I’m mad because when our parents are elderly, I will have to care for them both by myself.
 I’m mad because when I lose them both, I will be the only Maher left on this Earth.

-I’m mad at you because you left a lot of baggage back here on Earth, that I ended up bearing most of.
-I’m mad because I’ve had to hear many friends of yours claim stories and argue that they were either your best friend, oldest friend, closest friend, etc. When in all reality, I firmly believe that I was your best friend.
+I’m mad at you because you left a lot of baggage back here on Earth, most of which I’ve had to bear.
+I’m mad because I’ve had to hear many friends of yours regale stories and argue that they were your best friend, oldest friend, closest friend, etc. When in all reality, I firmly believe that I was your best friend.
 I’m so tired of competing with other people and the claim that they loved you the most.
-I’m mad because I’ve read your name tattooed on multiple peoples bodies, read it written in odd places by random people, and I’ve even been told at a college party that I “look just like him” by a complete stranger, who didn’t even bother to identify or introduce himself to me, as if he was entitled to make public claim on a private struggle of mine.
+I’m mad because I’ve read your name tattooed on multiple peoples bodies, read it written in odd places by random people, and I’ve even been told at a college party that I “look just like him” by a complete stranger, who didn’t even bother to identify or introduce himself to me.
+It was as if he was entitled to make public claim on a private struggle of mine.
 I’m tired of people telling me your private stories.
 I don’t need to know all your stories nor have I ever wanted to.
+We’re all entitled to secrets on this Earth, and sadly none of your friends are aware of that.
 I’m tired of sympathizing others sadness, while I’ve barely got a handle on mine.

 I’m mad at you because I’ve tried so hard to let people see that look, I’m okay, and your death has made no impact on the quality of my life, whatsoever.
-I’m mad because no matter how hard I work or what I accomplish both professionally or socially, your death will always be a grim shadow, darkening my past.
+I’m mad at you because simply existing doesn’t seem enough for me.
+I’m mad at you because there is a relentless voice inside of me pushing me to be perfect.
+And it’s horrible.
+I’m mad at you because I put so much pressure on myself, and if I don’t spend every minute of each day working to be the best I can be, I feel as if I’m a failure.
+I’m desperately hoping that one of my successes in life will oppress the legacy of your death.
+And quite truthfully, it’s all in vain.
+In reality, I’m mad because no matter how hard I work or what I accomplish both professionally or socially, your death will always be a grim shadow, darkening my past.

 I’m mad at you because over the past four years, and eight months, I’ve been to two support groups, four therapists, and spent countless hours talking about the trauma that your death brought upon my life.
+And it seems that five years later I’m back to square one of the grievance process.
 I’m mad at you because your loss has manifested itself in not one, but two separate eating disorders, one of which I’m currently under treatment for.